w3f/Grants-Program/applications/MeProtocol.md

 **Making blockchain-based rewards work in practice however requires solving two general problems:**

-1. **Accessibility** – Simply creating a reward token that can be exchanged doesn’t mean that it will be exchanged. a.Where do you go to redeem the rewards? b.How do you exchange them? c.Most consumers will not bother to search for loyalty redemption options, then go find a DEX, then a peer and then calculate what they need to swap to get the rewards they need.
+1. **Accessibility** – Simply creating a reward token that can be exchanged doesn’t mean that it will be exchanged.
+a.
+Where do you go to redeem the rewards?
+b.
+How do you exchange them?
+c.
+Most consumers will not bother to search for loyalty redemption options, then go find a DEX, then a peer and then calculate what they need to swap to get the rewards they need.
  **Solution** – We are building a dedicated **‘reverse’ marketplace** for blockchain-based loyalty rewards.
 Simplified redemption, for everyone, from every brand, with the exchange complexity hidden in the background.

-2. **Liquidity** – Just because a brand wants to release reward tokens, doesn’t mean they can be easily exchanged in a marketplace. a.What is the value of these reward tokens? b.How do we ensure that the exchange brings benefits to the brand as well? c.How do we balance inflow and outflow and drive new customers to brands? d.What do we do about tokens on different blockchains?
+2. **Liquidity** – Just because a brand wants to release reward tokens, doesn’t mean they can be easily exchanged in a marketplace.
+a.
+What is the value of these reward tokens?
+b.
+How do we ensure that the exchange brings benefits to the brand as well?
+c.
+How do we balance inflow and outflow and drive new customers to brands?
+d.
+What do we do about tokens on different blockchains?

  **Solution: The Me Protocol.** Specifically designed to power the emerging brand economy by facilitating the exchange of brand loyalty rewards.

 **Why are we motivated to build in the Substrate/Polkadot/Kusama ecosystem?**
 We like the ecosystem for several reasons: